Liturgical Press

 Reviews

 "Having participated in the synod as an expert, eminent French Jesuit theologian Christoph Theobald is uniquely positioned for this book.
-He weaves together a commentary of the Synod documents, expert knowledge of Vatican II, and a real familiarity with what is going on in the Church.
+He weaves together a commentary of the synod documents, expert knowledge of Vatican II, and a real familiarity with what is going on in the church.
 According to the author, the Synod on Synodality (which brings us close to a Third Vatican Council) requires a profound conversion of all the faithful, and not only institutional reform.
 His courageous and wise voice deserves to be heard on this side of the ocean, too."